Garrett Motion - Cash Flow Machine with 100% Upside Potential

 EV Magazine: BMW CEO Urges EU to Rethink 2035 Petrol Car Ban Deadline

-At the same time, EU tries to protect its automotive industry against EVs made in China by imposing heavy tariffs (some as high as 45%).
-EU could have probably imposed a 100% tariff, like US or Canada, but there is a risk to miss their own 2035 zero emission target.
+At the same time, the EU tries to protect its automotive industry against EVs made in China by imposing heavy tariffs (some as high as 45%).
+EU could have probably imposed a 100% tariff, like the US or Canada, but there is a risk of missing their own 2035 zero emission target.

-EV adoption in US is also not as fast as planned.
+EV adoption in the US is also not as fast as planned.
 For example,

 The Biden administration on Wednesday slashed its target for U.S. electric vehicle adoption from 67% by 2032 to as little as 35% after industry and autoworker backlash in the political battleground state of Michigan.